First Year Seminar | FYS

 We seek to cultivate writing, reading and critical engagement at the college level, providing approaches on how to think more than what to think, which will empower you well beyond FYS.
 Our Student Learning Outcomes that address these approaches are listed below.

-FYS is also unique in that you have a say in your FYS topic, indicating your top five preferences if completed by June 1.
+FYS is also unique in that you have a say in your FYS topic, indicating your top six preferences if completed by June 1.
+Please note: once assigned a FYS topic you cannot switch unless there was an institutional error.
+Due to the summer assignment deadline, any switch based on institutional error must be requested by August 13.

 Also distinct to FYS are co-curricular events in Portland—attending plays, art exhibits, and other cultural riches distinct to a thriving urban center less than an hour away.
 These, along with our summer reading program and FYS Final Showcase, provide a common learning experience for each incoming class.